 Tired 1950s bungalow replaced with contemporary energy-efficient new build in the Cotswolds

-With Cotswold stone, timber-effect cladding and an open-plan flow, this stunning barn-style new build situated on the Cotswold escarpment was delivered by Cheltenham's coombes:everitt architects — and it's full of features that ensure energy efficiency and sustainable living.
+With Cotswold stone, timber-effect cladding and an open-plan flow, this stunning barn-style new build situated at the base of the Cotswold escarpment was delivered by Cheltenham's coombes:everitt architects — and it's full of features that ensure energy efficiency and sustainable living.

 By Kaleigh Pritchard | Published